jimorc/design_guidelines/design_guidelines/operator_overloads.md

 # Operator Overloads

 The principle of encapsulation is one of the most important notions in object-oriented design.
-This principle states that data stored inside an objet should be accessible only to that type.
+This principle states that data stored inside an object should be accessible only to that type.

 Operator overloads allow framework and library types to appear as if they were built-in language primitive types.

 Although allowed and useful in some situations, operator overloads should be used cautiously.
-There are many cases in which operator overloading can be abused, such as when designers and developers start to use operators for operations tht should be simple methods.
+There are many cases in which operator overloading can be abused, such as when designers and developers start to use operators for operations that should be simple methods.

 The following guidelines should help you to decide when and how to use operator overloading.